subspace/protocol-specs/docs/decex/interfaces.md

 <!-- - `MaxFraudProofSize`: The maximum size of a fraud proof, as enforced by the fraud proof storage metering scheme.
 This ensures that fraud proof size is not unbounded.
 The default is 1 MiB. -->
 - `DomainInstantiationDeposit`: The amount of funds to be locked up for the domain instance creator.
 The initial value is 100 SSC *(Value TBD)*
 - `MaxDomainNameLength`: The maximum domain name length limit for all domains.
 The default is 32 bytes.
-- `MaxNominators`: The maximum number of nominators one domain operator can take.
-Currently 256.

 ## Runtime Calls